Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 Most of the remote roles advertised on the site include:

 - IT consultant

 - Social media and PR consultant

 You can also choose to receive regular email alerts for the latest remote jobs.
 However, if you prefer not to have too many messages in your inbox, you can set a reminder in your calendar to check the website on a weekly basis (or whichever frequency you prefer).
 Also, considering the level of online complaints from users about technical glitches with the website, as mentioned earlier, my suggestion would be not to receive automated emails.

 Do not underestimate sponsored job posts—they tend to be from reputable companies that want to fill positions quickly.
 There are some downsides to sponsored posts, the most obvious being that a few can be outdated.
 However, these posts may also be recurring (for example, agencies continually looking for candidates).

 Types of Employers

-On Indeed you will find both client advertising location-independent positions and agencies.
-Agencies will tend to offer a lower going rate because they need to charge a commission to their clients, however they might be able to give you more projects.
+On Indeed, you will find both client advertising location-independent positions and agencies.
+Agencies will tend to offer a lower going rate because they need to charge a commission to their clients; however, they might be able to give you more projects.

 Check the Payment Terms

 Each client you will be working with will probably have different payment terms.
-If you are comfortable with waiting 30 days or up to 60 days for payment, then this is not an issue.
+If you are comfortable waiting 30 days or up to 60 days for payment, this is not an issue.
 However, it’s advisable to check upfront.
 It’s always a good idea to look at online reviews of the client to see if they pay on time and if they tend to offer regular work or only sporadic work.